aws-samples/mlops-multi-account-terraform/README.md

 2. Identify the following:
   a.
 Environment Type of the account: `dev`, `preprod`, or `prod`
   b.
 Name of your GitHub Organization
   c.
-(Optional) Customize S3 buckect name for Terraform state files by chosing a prefix.
+(Optional) Customize S3 bucket name for Terraform state files by choosing a prefix.
   d.
 (Optional) Customize DynamoDB Table Name for State Locking.

 3. Run the following command updating the details from step 2.